 Be sure to record every measure that you take to address accidents in your organization.
 Always document your training sessions, inspections, and hazard analyses.
 You should also record near-miss accidents as well, so you can be aware of incidents that have a high chance of occurring and prepare ways to address them.
 Reliable recordkeeping can help hold you responsible for your accident prevention measures going forward.

 Some may be surprised to hear that many accidents in schools involve teachers and administrators, rather than maintenance staff.
 This is often because administrative employees often don’t receive the same level of training that other workers do.
-At all levels of work, responsible training is vital to preserve a safe workplace.
+At all levels of work, safety training is vital to protecting employees.

 You can help mitigate accidents in all levels of your organization by creating a detailed plan for regular safety training that involves all your workgroups--including teaching staff and supervisors.
 Your training plan must be organized to follow certain thresholds and guidelines, and it should be regularly scheduled and thoroughly documented.
-Leverage services like SafeSchools and SafeColleges for easy-to-use training solutions, including assignments tailored to specific jobs and help developing training plans.
+Leverage services like an online training platform like the one offered to Fund members by Vector Solutions for easy-to-use training solutions, including assignments tailored to specific jobs and help developing training plans.